ketanbhatt/ketanbhatt.com/content/blog/github-details-summary/index.md

 > I am going to try and backfill this table.
 >
 > <details>
 > <summary>Running the backfill: (my blog is not rendering the ▶️ properly.
-Click on the text anywhere to unfurl the details)</summary>
+Click on the text anywhere to unfurl)</summary>
 >
 > ```rb
 > [1] App(DEV)> Backfill.run(from: 2.years.ago)